-The government has cut funding to Warrington Council by £92million since 2010.
-And by 2020 we will have to save at least another £41million.
+The government has cut funding to Warrington Borough Council by £122 million since 2010.
+And by 2020 we will have to save at least another £38 million.
 At the same time, demand on services is growing as people live longer and the borough’s population continues to grow.

 We want to protect services for vulnerable people, such as social care for children and adults, whilst also doing our best to maintain other services such as waste and recycling collection, street cleaning and roads maintenance.